 Credits are assigned to a class based on the amount and type of work expected from a typical student in class.
 Classes will be assigned one credit for each hour per week of classroom discussion or lecture, and one credit for every two hours per week of laboratory or practice/rehearsal involving some preparation or reporting.
 The standard load per quarter for undergraduates is 15 credits.
 In order to graduate in four years, students must average 15 credits per quarter.
-Students may withdraw from classes in accordance with the withdrawal policies, however international students must have at least 12 credits in order to maintain their visa status.
-If you have any questions about the 12 credit requirement, please see ISSS.
+Students may withdraw from classes in accordance with the withdrawal policies, however international undergraduate students must have at least 12 credits in order to maintain their visa status.
+If you have any questions about the 12 credit requirement, or the ability to request a reduced course load for academic or medical reasons, please contact ISSS.

-The Learning Commons brings together resources and programs to advance teaching and learning.
-Learning Commons highlights include:
+The Western Library brings together resources and programs to advance teaching and learning.
+Highlights include:

 - Tutoring Center -- The Tutoring Center offers drop-in tutoring, tutor-led study groups, and individual study skills tutoring to all WWU students.
 They are also available for academic skills presentations by request, and provide a wide variety of materials, including calculators, textbooks, solution manuals, worksheets, and useful links.
 Their academic success videos on time management, note taking, and GPA are especially recommended.

-- Writing Center -- The Writing Center provides support in all stages of the writing process -- brainstorming, outlining, organizing ideas, etc. The Writing Center is not an editing or proofreading service, but a resource to help you with the development and structure of your paper.
+- Hacherl Research & Writing Studio -- The Hacherl Research & Writing Studio provides support in all stages of the writing process -- brainstorming, outlining, organizing ideas, etc. The Writing Center is not an editing or proofreading service, but a resource to help you with the development and structure of your paper.
 They offer in-person and online conferences as well as a number of materials to guide you in your writing.